-There is nothing more soothing for new mothers than a cup of warm tea.
-Moringa powder which is gently sweetened with honey or dates makes an excellent tea.
+Nothing is more soothing for new mothers than warm tea.
+Moringa powder which is gently sweetened with honey or dates, makes an excellent tea.
 Add a dash of lemon if you like.
 Make sure to drink up any residue at the end.

 Although moringa powder is not completely soluble in water, it is the best way to make tea to make sure you are getting all the benefits.
 By simply steeping dried leaves in hot water and discarding them, one would be throwing away most of the essential nutrients.

 Another delicious way to consume moringa leaves is by making a moringa latte, just like a matcha latte.
 Add a dash of honey for a soothing cup that is also an excellent coffee replacement.

 2. Mix it in smoothies

 Although it is recommended for new mothers to have warm food and drinks for the first 2-3 weeks postpartum, moringa powder makes an excellent smoothie ingredient.
 Start by adding half a teaspoon to your smoothie, and slowly increase to up to 1.5 teaspoons to give yourself time to adjust to its taste and effects.

 3. Add it to your food

 You can add moringa powder to your soup, sprinkle it on your salad, or blend it in sauces or dips.
 Another great way is to mix half a teaspoon of moringa powder with 1 teaspoon of ghee and eat it every morning.

 Best time to have moringa leaves to promote lactation